Aegon is reviewing the future of its direct-to-consumer platform Retiready, as it cements its focus on the advised platform market.

 As the Cofunds brand begins being phased out, Aegon also announced a raft of management changes yesterday.

-Aegon UK chief executive Adrian Grace assume the role of chief executive of Cofunds following Aegon’s acquisition of the platform, as well as David Hobbs’ appointment as managing director for investments.
+Aegon UK chief executive Adrian Grace assumed the role of chief executive of Cofunds following Aegon’s acquisition of the platform, as well as David Hobbs’ appointment as managing director for investments.

 Chief distribution and marketing officer Mark Till is taking over the role of managing director for Aegon Digital Solutions, where he will oversee the platform’s workplace and protection businesses.